Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: The weak moment problem

 \section{The weak moment problem}

 This section contains the main theoretical results of the paper.
 We show that the weak moment problem has a fundamentally different character from its classical counterpart: existence is unconditional, and uniqueness is governed entirely by the kernel.
-We establish a hierarchy of three uniqueness theorems---for positive Schwartz kernels via Carleman's condition, for exponential-decay kernels via Denjoy--Carleman quasi-analyticity, and for Gaussian kernels via completeness of Hermite functions---and show that positivity of the kernel is both sufficient and necessary for uniqueness.
+We establish a hierarchy of three uniqueness theorems---for positive Schwartz kernels with an exponential tail bound via Carleman's condition, for kernels with exponential-type decay via Denjoy--Carleman quasi-analyticity, and for Gaussian kernels via completeness of Hermite functions---and show that positivity of the kernel is both sufficient and necessary for uniqueness.